National Endangered Species Day: How Georgians can help - NewsBreak

 – Keep natural habitat natural.
 Don’t leave litter or trash.
 Help clean up natural areas.

-– Be mindful of any chemicals when spraying lawns, farms and forests, especially when near areas that have native plant communities or streams.ALSO ON WJBF: Augusta ranks top Metro Area to live in Georgia
+– Be mindful of any chemicals when spraying lawns, farms and forests, especially when near areas that have native plant communities or streams.168 animals, some missing eyes, seized from veterinarian’s farm

 – If you own land, consider having a biologist visit your property and provide recommendations on how to create, restore or enhance wildlife habitats.